bancron/stanford-cs224n/README.md

 # stanford-cs224n
-A summary of the Stanford CS224N lectures.
+Summaries of the Stanford CS224N lectures.
+No code (so far), but check out the [wiki](https://github.com/bancron/stanford-cs224n/wiki/Lectures).